-ESP32S3 Walter Module Development Board Pinout and Technical Specifications
+ESP32S3 Walter Module Development Board

 Code name: ESP32S3_DEV

 ESP32S3 Walter Module development board is based on esp32s3 microcontroller and uses xtensa architecture.
-This development board has a maximum CPU frequency of 240 MHz and a flash size of 16MB.
+This board has a maximum CPU frequency of 240 MHz and a flash size of 16MB.

-π ESP32S3 Walter Module Description
+About ESP32S3 Walter Module

 Walter is a small, highly integrated IoT module built to tackle complex connectivity and processing needs.
 At its core is the ESP32-S3